-If your child is on a gluten-free diet, he should also avoid rye and barley because these grains contain proteins very similar to gluten that will trigger the same reaction.
-The protein in rye is called secalin, and the protein in barley is hordein.
+If your child is on a gluten-free diet, he should also avoid rye and barley because these grains also contain gluten and will trigger the same reaction.
+The name of the type of gluten protein in rye is secalin, and the name of the type of gluten protein in barley is hordein.

 Gluten can be found in not so obvious foods like deli-type meats, hot dogs, or even salad dressings, soy sauce, and canned vegetables.
 Sometimes people confuse similar looking gluten-containing and gluten-free varieties of the same manufacturer such as frozen waffles or burritos.
 Or, sometimes ingredients change and all of a sudden include gluten, where there was none before.
 This is why it is important to always read labels!
 US labeling laws require that manufacturers list if a food contains wheat, since it is a top eight allergen, but not gluten.

 Remember from our previous article, that gluten-free means removing wheat, barley, and rye?
 Here are common varieties of each that fall into these categories, plus a few other grains to keep an eye on: